Qaddoumi/archInstall/README.md

 ```

 ## 📝 Todo List
-- [ ] chose between GRUB and systemd
 - [ ] handling secure boot
 - [ ] make sure hibernate works
-- [ ] make an optoin to chose the drivers for the GPU

 ## 📜 License